sirfz/tesserocr/README.rst

 =========

 A simple, |Pillow|_-friendly,
-wrapper around the ``tesseract-ocr`` API for Optical Image Recognition (OCR).
+wrapper around the ``tesseract-ocr`` API for Optical Character Recognition (OCR).

 **tesserocr** integrates directly with Tesseract's C++ API using Cython